GregoriaRamirez/CS-499-Capstone/Artifacts/Software/original/README.md

 # Software Design & Engineering — Original Artifact

-## Description
-This is the original version of my Animal Shelter Dashboard project, created for CS 340: Client-Server Development.
-The project was developed in a Jupyter Notebook using Python, Dash, and MongoDB.
+This original artifact contains the Animal Shelter Dashboard code in its initial form, developed during CS 340: Client-Server Development.
+At this stage, the code was written in a single Jupyter Notebook without a clear modular structure.
+Backend logic, user interface elements, and database operations were combined in the same file, making the project harder to maintain and scale.

+The database connection string (MongoDB URI) was hardcoded directly in the script using school credentals, which posed security risks and made deployment to different environments more difficult.
+CRUD operations were implemented but lacked separation of concerns, meaning the database logic was tightly coupled with the application’s presentation layer.

+This version serves as the baseline for comparing later enhancements that introduced modular design, secure credential handling, and improved maintainability.

 ## Key Features
 - Built using Jupyter Notebook with direct database connection.